 I love a massive infrastructure plan, and I am not afraid of the federal debt here in America.
-Our Country GDP and Net Assert wealth is over 125 Trillion dollars.
-We are the only economic super power left in the world and we have the U.S. dollar.
+Our Country GDP and Net Asset wealth are over 125 Trillion dollars.
+We are the only economic superpower left in the world, and we have the U.S. dollar.

-But, I don’t expect any infrastructure plan to have super major multiplier impact.
-It will be a positive for sure but not this panacea of growth as some have forecast.
+But, I don’t expect any infrastructure plan to have a super significant multiplier impact.
+It will be positive for sure but not this panacea of growth as some have forecast.
 This is a repair package that will draw workers from existing crews.
 We have a labor shortage in construction right now, so the ability for the government to find new workers is limited.

-The unemployed are largely high school drop outs, high school educated only, drug addicts and those coming out of jail, so employing these potential workers should be a priority of any plan.
-Be mindful that as all mature countries of size have limits to what a infrastructure package can do.
+The unemployed are mainly high school dropouts, high school educated only, drug addicts and those coming out of jail, so employing these potential workers should be a priority of any plan.
+Be mindful that as all developed countries of size have limits to what an infrastructure package can do.
 This isn’t like building a massive amount of homes, cars, streets, commercial building for a growing labor force that didn’t have any before.
-Still with that said, with house, senate and White House all on the same side of the isle, this is a deal that can happen in the short term.
+Still, with that said, with the house, Senate, and White House all on the same side of the aisle, this is a deal that can happen in the short term.

-The 10 year has taken off today.
+The 10 years have taken off today.
 We are at 2.06% as I write this.
-With the prospect of an infrastructure package, the market for copper and lumber are probably going to play long.
+With the prospect of an infrastructure package, the market for copper and lumber is probably going to play long.
 Until 10 year breaks over 3.04%, I still believe in my long term channel of 1.60% – 3.04% being the range for some time.
-Inflation is rising in the U.S. but is nowhere close to being a major concern.
+Inflation is rising in the U.S. but is nowhere close to being a significant concern.

 On the Affordable Care Act, who knows what will happen there and the free college plan for those families making less than 125,000 is probably dead.
-A lot ideas and plans are still up in the air.
-However, stick to economic cycle data readings such as leading economic indicators and unemployment claims to get a big macro perspective of what is going on in the cycle.
-A lot of noise out there but math, facts and data still matter.
+A lot of ideas and projects are still up in the air.
+However, stick to economic cycle data readings such as leading economic indicators and unemployment claims to get a great macro perspective of what is going on in the cycle.
+A lot of noise out there but math, facts, and data still matter.

-America is great, was great and will be great.
+America is great, It was excellent and will be great.
 We have solid demographics compared to the rest of the world.
-We have over 100 trillion dollars in financial assets, over 155 million, working men and women, the biggest military in the world, friendly neighbors, and two oceans as borders.
-We are going to be fine.
+We have over 100 trillion dollars in financial assets, over 155 million, working men and women, the most significant military in the world, friendly neighbors, and two oceans as borders.
+We are going to be okay.

 Speak like your kids and parents are watching.